How to Rebuild Trust in Marriage After Lying

 Take the time to listen to your spouse and hear the reasons behind his behavior.
 You may find there is more to his choices than you believed.
 I am not saying the choice was right, but I am saying some reasons could lead to understanding and ultimately to a pathway to change.
 If you aren’t willing to hear your spouse, it may be hard for them to open up, be honest, and take responsibility for their choices.
 They need to know you are willing to go on this journey with them.

-Understanding their choices will also all for you to create the right narrative in your head so you can deal with trauma.
+Understanding their choices will also help you create the right narrative in your head so you can deal with trauma.
+You will also need to learn what trauma is.
 Healing from trauma is about putting the puzzle pieces together that help make sense of what happened.
 Most people when they experience trauma, keep going back to the same questions because they just don’t understand it.
 Building an understanding is important, but if you are unwilling to listen to the reasons your spouse has for the choices they made, no matter how much they hurt, you may not be able to heal from the trauma.

 Empathize With Your Partner’s Fear and Accept Them, but Not Their Behavior

 I talked about empathy above.
 If you need a definition, I gave one above.
 Empathy is essentially understanding and being sensitive to the emotions and perspectives of your spouse.
 This step helps with the first step.
 When you work to understand your spouse, you need to be able to empathize, so you don’t dismiss them.
 Dismissing them will only reaffirm why they made the choices they made in the first place.